The final paper has become a common law school evaluation method. Here are 10 steps to writing a great law school paper.

 Consider content.
 Does your professor have any pet peeves or strong preferences regarding what should be in your paper?

-I have answered all these questions for my students because I have strong preferences.
-And because I want my students to write the best papers they can.
+As an adjunct, I have answered all these questions for my students because I have strong preferences.
 They know what I expect regarding mechanics.
 They know I care little about how they format citations, but that I consider the rigor of their research to be important, that analysis is the most important part of the paper, and that I expect them to be concise, write plainly, and edit well.

 A common problem that students make is tackling a topic that is too large or too amorphous to analyze in the page limit.
 Another common misstep is to choose a paper topic that does not allow you to demonstrate course knowledge.
 My best advice is therefore to choose a narrow topic that will allow you to demonstrate mastery of course material.